daemonbsd56/nyx/README.md

 * Change toolchain's permission to root.

 		$ sudo chown -Rv 0:0 /mnt/lfs

+*Note: If you intend to keep temporary toolchain for use in future to build LFS/Nyx system, now is the right time to back it up.
+Later commands will alter the toolchain currently in place, rendering them useless for future builds.*
+*Note: Use this command to backup the toolchain: `cd /mnt/lfs && tar -cvJpf /lfs-toolchain.txz *` (backed up toolchain in your host root (/) directory*

 #### Prepare needed files for building the final Nyx system